skillrepos/rag/labs.md

 ```
 ![running lab4 file](./images/rag21.png?raw=true "running lab4 file")

 5. Now, let's update the code to pass the retrieved answer to an LLM to expand on.
-We'll be using the llama3 model that we setup with Ollama in the last lab.
-For simplicity, the changes are already in a file in [**extra/lab3-changes.txt**](./extra/lab3-changes.txt) To see and merge the differences, we'll use the codespace's built-in diff/merge functionality.
+We'll be using the llama3 model that we setup with Ollama previously.
+For simplicity, the changes are already in a file in [**extra/lab4-changes.txt**](./extra/lab4-changes.txt) To see and merge the differences, we'll use the codespace's built-in diff/merge functionality.
 Run the command below.

 ```
 code -d /workspaces/rag/extra/lab4-changes.txt /workspaces/rag/genai/lab4.py
 ```

-6. Once you have this screen up, take a look at the added functionality in the *lab3-changes.txt* file.
+6. Once you have this screen up, take a look at the added functionality in the *lab4-changes.txt* file.
 Here we are passing the answer collected from the knowledge base onto the LLM and asking it to expand on it.
-To merge the changes, you can click on the arrow between the two files (#1 in the screenshot) and then close the diff window via the X in the upper corner (#2 in the screenshot).
+To merge the changes, you can click on the arrows between the two files (#1 and #2 in the screenshot) and then close the diff window via the X in the upper corner (#3 in the screenshot).

 ![lab 4 diff](./images/rag22.png?raw=true "lab 4 diff")